ocaml/ocaml/AI.md

    of code that contributors do not understand; plagiarised works; hallucinated security reports; or experiments involving humans without their advance consent.

+## Guidelines relevant to AI-assisted bug report

+Our advice is to avoid adding LLM-generated contents or explanation to your initial bug report: a bug report should be to the point and contain only human-verified information.
+Adding LLM-generated contents runs counter to those objectives, often even if the generated contents looks useful to you.

+Indeed, judging the quality of a LLM generated contents about an unknown code base require a lot of efforts.
+Simultaneously, estimating the faithfulness of LLM-generated contents without knowing your prior understanding of the code base, nor your prompt, nor the model context also require a lot of efforts.
+Such efforts are in most cases better spent investigating the bug itself.

+Moreover, mixing human and LLM-generated contents in the same report without a clear separation should be imperatively avoided.
+Indeed, the absence of a clear delineation between the two contents make it very hard to ascertain the reliability of any part of the mixed contents.

+We also advise some caution when shrinking reproduction case with LLMs.
+If you have any doubts about the LLM-shrinked reproduction case, please report both the original reproduction case and the shrinked one.
+In extreme cases, we have witnessed LLMs convincing people to reduce their bug report to a hallucination.